dseguy/phptips/tips/deanonymize-class.rst

 Or, it is possible to get access to the 'hidden' definition of the class within PHP, by simply creating a class alias to this class.
 Then, it can be used anywhere else.

+The sane alternative might be to simply give a name to the class, or make a direct clone of the object.

+And as usual, if that class is not under the code's own control (say, external lib), it might be useful though hackish.

 .. image:: ../images/deanonymize-class.png

 * `Anonymous Classes (PHP manual) <https://www.php.net/manual/en/language.oop5.anonymous.php>`_